 He has Bachelors and Masters degrees in music, specialising in conducting and in 16th-century Scottish music.
-Alistair is co-author of the RSCM’s Voice for Life programme, helping singers of all ages to use their voice well and enjoy their love of learning.
+Alistair is a co-author of the RSCM’s Voice for Life programme, helping singers of all ages to use their voice well and enjoy their love of learning.

-For ten years Alistair was Director of Music and Master of the Choristers at Arundel Cathedral, where he started the flourishing junior choir, and Organist at Worth Abbey (home of “The Monastery” as shown on BBC television).
+For ten years, Alistair was Director of Music and Master of the Choristers at Arundel Cathedral, where he started the flourishing junior choir, and Organist at Worth Abbey (home of “The Monastery” as shown on BBC television).
 He has produced and directed many CD recordings, including the choirs of Dunblane, Ely and Winchester Cathedrals.
 Television appearances include live broadcasts from Arundel.